mnsekh111/soft-eng-works/HW2/README.md

 ### Behavioral Patterns
 1. #### Iterator pattern
 	> Iterator pattern is one of the most common behavioral pattern that helps to access the elements of collection without the need to know about the internal representation. i.e without knowing the data structure that stores the data.

-	The key idea is to take the responsibility for access and traversal out of the aggregate object and put it into an Iterator object that defines a standard traversal protocol.The Iterator abstraction is fundamental to an emerging technology called "generic programming".
-This strategy seeks to explicitly separate the notion of "algorithm" from that of "data structure".
-The motivation is to: promote component-based development, boost productivity, and reduce configuration management.

     **Example**
     ```java